isecurefi/wscli-php/README.md

 Note that `wscli` can be updated to the latest version with `wscli --update` command.
 Rollback is also supported with `wscli --rollback` command.

+> *NOTE: The `wscli` itself is distributed as PHAR file.
+PHP was selected
+> as the first programming language to write beefed up SDK and command
+> line client as most of our clients use PHP on their backends.
+Other
+> languages are also supported on request (C#, Javascript, Python, ..).*

 ## WSCLI SDK for PHP